skip to Main Content

 EQUAL OPPORTUNITY STATEMENT

-Programs supported by the National Endowment for the Humanities do not discriminate on the basis of race, color, national origin, sex, disability, or age.
-For further information, write to NEH Equal Opportunity Officer, 400 7th Street, SW, Washington, DC 20024.
-TDD: 202/606‑8282 (this is a special telephone device for the Deaf).
+Endowment programs do not discriminate on the basis of race, color, national origin, religion, sexual orientation, disability, or age.
+For further information, write to the Equal Opportunity Officer, National Endowment for the Humanities, 400 7th Street, SW, Washington, DC 20024.
+TDD: 202 606 8282 (this is a special telephone device for the Deaf).

 Back To Top